mendix/docs/content/web-modeler/page-editor-widgets.md

 {{% image_container width="300" %}}![](attachments/page-editor-widgets/widgets-examples.png)
 {{% /image_container %}}

-Widgets in the Web Modeler are grouped by category and can be classified by their origin.
+Widgets in Studio are grouped by category and can be classified by their origin.

 ## 2 Viewing Widgets

-To view widgets in the Web Modeler, do the following:
+To view widgets in Mendix Studio, do the following:

 1. Click the **Pages** icon in the left menu bar.